kelu124/un0rick/probes.md

 # Experimenting with medical mechanical probes

+__Beware, the setup in these experiments was such as it yields raw ultrasound signals, allowing for image reconstruction, but not _real-time_ images;__

 So far, I've had luck experimenting with a couple of mechanical probes:

 * [ATL probe](probes/atl3.md): a great familly of mechanical probe.
 There are even annular ones.
 Great set of technology: reed switches, inductive pulses, three piezos per head.. and simple motor power supply.
 Plug in 5V and you're done.